malavshah9/nodejs-nestjs-quickfix/README.md

 3. Outgoing Message:

-    1. TCR message will be sent after internal processing to NEX server by QuickFix Client using preconfigured parameters.
+    1. TCR message will be sent after internal processing to Stunnel server by QuickFix Client using preconfigured parameters.

+    2. Stunnel will send this TCR Message to NEX in encrypted form via SSL certificate to NEX.